-- Insufficient consideration of the needs of older, younger, disabled and vulnerable people - Inadequate provision for freight and logistics - Lack of improvements for car users - Lack of less traditional proposals and modes e.g. tram and light rail, as well as economic interventions
+- Insufficient consideration of the needs of older, younger, disabled and vulnerable people - Inadequate provision for freight and logistics - Lack of improvements for car users - Lack of less traditional proposals and modes e.g. tram and light rail, as well as economic interventions - Energy availability to support expected EV transition - Consideration needed of the potential for (and impacts of) changes at a national or panregional level, e.g. economic measures influencing demand/cost of tranpsort, potential mode share targets

-A review of proposals suggested to resolve these issues can be seen in Section 4.5 below.
+A review of proposals suggested to resolve some of these issues can be seen in Section 4.5 below.